rspber/tsdesktop/README.md

 2.4" TFT SPI 240X320 v1.3 is supported (see Setup.h)

+### News

+* overlaid objects

+  GFXCanvas objects can 'flow' over others thanks to setOverlaid property.
+  The method is to remember the background when drawing the object 'show' and recreate it when hiding the object 'hide'.
+  There are still many problems to solve to get perfect results, but the examples of canvas1 and canvas2 show the operation for simple objects like: line, text, square.
+  Objects with a redundant method of drawing pixels such as triangles, circles leave streaks on the screen.
+  This also happens when several overlaid objects overlap.

 ### Topics on this site
 * TSDesktop
   - easy way to place objects on the screen: all examples